jacamo-lang/jacamo/doc/devs/improve-jacamo-components.md

 ## 5. Change your application dependencies

-to use the Moise just cloned.
+to use the cloned local copy of Moise instead of the Moise jar that comes from a remote repository.

-Create a file `settings.gradle` with the following content:
+Create a `settings.gradle` file with the following content:

 ```
 includeBuild '../moise'